tannerkothlow/unity-dev-diary/guides/top-down-3D-collision/breaking-down-the-problem.md

 ![player-floor](../../assets/images/bdtp6.PNG)

-This seems awfully long winded but it's necesary to break down any sort of coding problem like this.
+This seems awfully long winded but it's necessary to break down any sort of coding problem like this.
 Remember, Unity isn't going to do all of this for you, there's no magical "make platform" button that's going to know the exact context and function you want it to have. *You* have to put it in context.

 ## Edge Cases That Will Cause Headaches Later

 A few questions to keep in mind before we move onto actually coding and assembling our game objects:

-- How will we handle multi tiered platforms?
+- How will we handle multi-tiered platforms?

 - What happens when we try to jump onto more than one platform?
 Which one should we land on, and should we even be able to land on them?